dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Token Request

+To obtain the ID Token, the RP:

+1. generates a `c_hash` by computing a SHA256 hash of the authorization `code`, and then c
+2. converts the hash to BASE64URL
-To obtain the ID Token, the RP generates a `DPoP` header, adding the `code` claim of the `DPoP` header JWT to the value of the authorization code.
+3. generates a `DPoP` header, including the `c_hash` claim in the `DPoP` header JWT.
 This binds the authorization code to the token request.

 Non-normative example: